-Sanction Escalation Protocol
+8. Sanction Escalation Protocol - Covid Amendment

-Category Out of lesson incidents In lesson incidents Lateness to school or repeat lateness to lesson 1 Step 1: Correction/Resolution If not complete → Step 2: 15 min lunch detention If not complete → Step 1: Correction/Resolution If not complete → Step 2: 15 min teacher detention If not complete → N/A 2 Step 1: Full lunch time detention: 30 minutes + phone call home If not complete → Step 2: SLT detention 60 minutes + text home If not complete → Step 3: INTEX Half Day including lunch/after school + letter home and parental meeting If not complete → Step 1: Full after school faculty detention: 30 minutes + phone call home If not complete → Step 2: SLT detention 60 minutes + text home If not complete → Step 3: INTEX Half Day including lunch/after school + letter home and parental meeting If not complete → Step 1: 30 minute/20 minute after school detention + text home If not complete → Step 2: SLT detention 60 minutes + text home If not complete → Step 3: INTEX Half Day including lunch/after school + letter home and parental meeting If not complete → 3 Step 1: INTEX If not complete → Step 2: FTE FTE Step 1: INTEX If not complete → Step 2: FTE FTE Step 1: INTEX If not complete → Step 2: FTE N/A 5 PEX/MM/MT N/A N/A
+Category Out of lesson incidents In lesson incidents including lateness to lessons Lateness to school 1 Step 1: Correction/Resolution If not complete = Step 2: 15 min Year Group detention If not complete à N/A 2 Step 1: 30 min Year Group detention If not complete = Step 2: Friday Year Group detention 60 minutes If not complete = Step 3: INTEX Half Day including lunch/after school If not complete = Step 1: 30 min Year Group detention If not complete = Step 2: Friday Year Group detention 60 minutes If not complete = Step 3: INTEX Half Day including lunch/after school If not complete = Step 1: 30 min Year Group detention If not complete = Step 2: Friday Year Group detention 60 minutes If not complete = Step 3: INTEX Half Day including lunch/after school If not complete = 3 Step 1: INTEX If not complete = Step 2: FTE Step 1: INTEX If not complete = Step 2: FTE Step 1: INTEX If not complete = Step 2: FTE 5 PEX/MM/MT FTE N/A N/A

-Truancy Protocol
+9. Truancy Protocol

 - 1. Register taken within first 5 minutes of the lesson. - 2.
 Class teacher checks the register to ensure any students absent in the lesson have not been marked in earlier in the day. - 3.
-If a student is absent but present in previous lessons, the teacher presses the lifebelt button on SIMS to alert the Attendance Team.
-This triggers an automatic email to the Attendance Team which states the specific teacher has raised the alert. - 4.
+If a student is absent but present in previous lessons, the teacher emails attendance@sydenham.lewisham.sch.uk to alert the Attendance Team. - 4.
 The Attendance Team checks the teacher's register to find which student(s) is (are) absent from the lesson. - 5.
 The Attendance Name checks the name against the list of vulnerable students provided by the DSL.
 If the student is on the list of vulnerable students, the DSL or named member of the Inclusion Faculty is contacted immediately. - 6.
 The Attendance Team then check: Inclusion, music lessons, medical room, any trips or organized activity and any emails or notes which might indicate where the student is located. - 7.
 If the Attendance Team locate the student they update the register and email the teacher. - 8.
 If the Attendance Team cannot locate the student they contact On Call to look for the student around the school site.
 On Call will also check with Reception and Premises to see if any student is known to have left the school site. - 9.
-If On Call locates the student, they return the student to the lesson and inform the teacher the student has been truanting and requires a full teacher detention.
-(Category 2) - 10.
-If On Call does not locate the student by the end of their duty, they alert a member of the safeguarding team (EQY, SRN, CBT) who will continue to look for the student and may deploy the support of the next On Call member of staff if appropriate. - 11.
+If On Call locates the student, they return the student to the lesson and inform the teacher the student has been truanting and requires a C2 60 minute detention - 10.
+If On Call does not locate the student by the end of their duty, they alert a member of the safeguarding team (EQY, SRN, CBT) who will continue to look for the student and may deploy the support of the next On Call member of staff if appropriate.
+Truancy is logged by On Call. - 11.
 If the student cannot be found and/or there is reason to indicate that the student has left the premises EQY/SRN/CBT will contact home to speak to parents/carers and will maintain contact with home until the student is confirmed as safe.
 EQY/SRN/CBT will outline the sanction and organise a meeting with the student's family and the relevant YLC.
 (Category 3) - 12.
 If it is confirmed that a student has truanted, the teacher is informed so that follow up action can be taken and a full teacher detention is set.
 (Category 2) - 13.
 Once a student is found, Reception is informed, to radio On Call to inform them.